mdawood832/Frenzies/README.md

-Frenzies is a quote gallery that is based on the submissions of users.
+FRENZIES is a quote gallery that is based on the submissions of users.
 Users are able to post quotes to the gallery that make them frenzy! https://frenzies-deployed-app.herokuapp.com/frenzies

+FRENZIES is a full stack application built with Node.js, Mongoose, MongoDB Atlas, Express, and EJS.
+I adhered to the MVC file structure and created 7
+RESTful routes with full CRUD.
+I deployed the app usina Herokue.

 <table>
   <tr>